elixir-webrtc/apps/recognizer/README.md

 ```

 Note that secret has to be at least 64 bytes long.
-You can generate one with `mix phx.gen.secret`.
+You can generate one with `mix phx.gen.secret` or `head -c64 /dev/urandom | base64`.

 If you are running on MacOS, instead of using `--network host` option, you have to explicitly publish ports: